pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/14_Image.md

 <?= $this->image("myImage"); ?>
 ```

-The code above generates default image area in the backend and thumbnail on the frontend of the application.
+The code above generates an image area in the backend and displays the image at the frontend.

 The empty backend area:
 ![Empty image area](../../img/image_preview_backend1.png)

 The filled backend area:
 ![Filled image area](../../img/image_preview_backend2.png)

-### Advanced usage
+### Advanced Usage
-In the example below you can see how to add title and specify size of the image area.
+In the example below you can see how to add a title and specify size of the image area.
-Note that if you use the thumbnail argument, the rendered image on the frontend will use specified thumbnail.
+Note that if you use the thumbnail argument, the rendered image on the frontend will use the specified thumbnail.

-You can find out more about thumbnails in [Image Thumbnails section](../../04_Assets/03_Working_with_Thumbnails/01_Image_Thumbnails.md).
+Learn more about thumbnails here: [Image Thumbnails](../../04_Assets/03_Working_with_Thumbnails/01_Image_Thumbnails.md).

 ```php
 <?= $this->image("myImage", [